Secrets to aging well

 Exercise

-Regular physical activity can lower your risk of age-related diseases and enhance your overall well-being, ultimately extending your lifespan.
+Regular physical activity can lower your risk of age-related diseases and enhance your overall well-being, extending your healthy lifespan.
 Consider engaging in exercises such as aerobic workouts (to enhance your heart and lung endurance), resistive exercises (to promote muscle strength and endurance) and stretching activities (to improve flexibility and balance/stability).

 Regular exercise can: